Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Road map of appendices

-\textbf{Road map of appendices.} In Appendix \ref{appendix:preliminaries} we present some notation and definitions that we need in order to prove our main results, as well as provide further details on the error mitigation protocols studied in this article.
+In Appendix \ref{appendix:preliminaries} we present some notation and definitions that we need in order to prove our main results, as well as provide further details on the error mitigation protocols studied in this article.
 In Appendix \ref{appendix:lemmas} we derive some useful lemmas that are required for our proofs.
 In Appendix \ref{sec:appdx_asymptotics} we present the proof for our asymptotic results on the exponential concentration of estimators.
 In Appendix \ref{appendix:protocol-specific} we present our protocol-specific results on the change in resolvability of the cost landscape under error mitigation.
-Finally, in Appendix \ref{appendix:numerics} we discuss details of our numerical implementations for Clifford Data Regression and Virtual Distillation.
+Finally, in Appendix \ref{appendix:numerics} we discuss details of our numerical implementations for Clifford Data Regression, Virtual Distillation, {and Zero-Noise Extrapolation}.